Alexander Blockx: 2024: Maiden Challenger title, top 250

-2025: Masters debut and first win, top 105
+2025: First ATP win, NextGen finalist, top 125

-In January, Blockx won his second Challenger title in Oeiras, Portugal defeating Liam Draxl in the final.
+In January, Blockx won his second Challenger title in Oeiras, Portugal, defeating Liam Draxl in the final.
 He became the youngest Belgian to earn multiple trophies at that level.
 As a result, he entered the top 150 in the singles rankings on 27 January 2025.

 Blockx made his Masters main draw debut at the 2025 Miami Open as a qualifier but lost to Corentin Moutet.

 In July, Blockx reached his third Challenger final at the Winnipeg Challenger, losing to Liam Draxl in the final.

 Blockx entered his second Masters 1000 main draw as a qualifier at the National Bank Open in Toronto.
-Ranked at a career-high of world No. 119, achieved on 4 August 2025, Blockx also qualified for the main draw at the Cincinnati Open, where he recorded his first ATP Tour win by defeating Marcos Giron.
-The result solidified Blockx fifth position in the NextGen Live Race to Jeddah.
+Ranked at a career high of world No. 119, achieved on 4 August 2025, Blockx also qualified for the main draw at the Cincinnati Open, where he recorded his first ATP Tour win, as well as his first Masters 1000 win, by defeating Marcos Giron.
+The result solidified Blockx's fifth position in the NextGen Live Race to Jeddah.
 Blockx won his second Challenger of the 2025 season at the 2025 Slovak Open, and moved to fourth in the NextGen race.
 At the 2025 Moselle Open, Blockx received an entry through the Next Gen Accelerator programme and recorded his second tour-level win, defeating qualifier Francesco Passaro.
-As a result he moved up to world No. 101 in the singles rankings on 10 November 2025.
+As a result, he moved up to world No. 101 in the singles rankings on 10 November 2025.

+Blockx reached the 2025 Next Gen ATP Finals championship match, but lost to previous year finalist Learner Tien.